primatejs/primate/docs/modules/store.md

 [types](/guide/types).
 !!!

-This module adds transactionalized data persistance to your application as part of your routes, backed up by different database systems.
+This module adds transactionalized data persistence to your application as part of your routes, backed up by different database systems.

-In Primate, the term `store` represents tables in classical RDBMS (such as PostgreSQL) or collections in NoSQL databases (such as MongoDB).
+In Primate, the term `store` represents tables in classic RDBMS (such as PostgreSQL) or collections in NoSQL databases (such as MongoDB).
 Stores are described by a `schema`.
 A single row or record in a database is a `document`, and a single property of such a document is a `field`.
 The underlying database